Spartanburg, South Carolina: Sports

 Quarterback Cam Newton and the Carolina Panthers participate in training camp at Wofford College in 2011.

-Spartanburg formerly hosted the NFL's Carolina Panthers training camp each year on the campus of Wofford College from 1995–2023.
+Spartanburg formerly hosted the NFL's Carolina Panthers training camp each year on the campus of Wofford College from 1995 to 2023.
 The Panthers moved their training camp to Charlotte in 2024.

 Duncan Park Stadium is one of the oldest baseball stadiums in the country.
 It was once home to the Spartanburg Stingers in the Coastal Plain League (CPL) and the Spartanburg Crickets in the Southern Collegiate Baseball League.
 It was also once home to the Spartanburg Peaches, a minor league affiliate of the Cleveland Indians and the Spartanburg Phillies, a minor league team of the Philadelphia Phillies.
 It now is the home stadium for the baseball teams of Spartanburg High School.
 In 2021, it was the home field for the Spartanburgers in the CPL.

 The Shrine Bowl of the Carolinas is held each year at Wofford's Gibbs Stadium.
 It is a high school football all-star game played between the top players from South Carolina and the top players from North Carolina.

 The USC Upstate Spartans, Spartanburg Methodist College Pioneers, Wofford College Terriers, and Converse University Valkyries offer a variety of sports for both men and women.
 The Southern Conference is also headquartered in Spartanburg.

 The city hosts the Spartanburg Criterium.
 The criterium is a yearly event and is usually one of the events associated with Speed Week which is part of the USA Crits bicycle racing series.
 The event is billed as the “fastest night in Spartanburg”.

 Upward Sports, a Christian-based sports organization for kids, is headquartered in Spartanburg.